legion-labs/cargo-build-dist/README.md

 # cargo-dockerize subcommand

-To test:
+The goal of this cargo sub command is to package a given crate binaries in a docker container, it takes into consideration the crate dependencies to define if the crate version should be bumped effectively, it is more useful in the context of a monorepo like the one Legion Labs maintains.

+## How to:

-add target/debug in path and run `cargo dockerize`
+Add target/debug in path and run `cargo dockerize`

 you should a similar output to this: